Atholl raids: Background

-The Atholl raids
+Raids

 The Jacobite troops were divided into thirty companies or detachments, consisting of both Atholl men and MacPhersons and were each assigned a particular target.
 The Jacobite force strode across 30 miles of hills to come within reach of their objectives, taking the Pass of Killiecrankie.
 The post at Bun Rannoch was then taken which was being held by the Loudon's 64th Highlanders and much to the embarrassment of that unit's commander, Colin Campbell of Glenure, as he was not present when the Jacobite attack went in.
 He claimed that at the time he was at Castle Menzies trying to obtain food for his men.
 His militia men at Bun Rannoch had been drinking when they were surrounded at 11pm on 16 March by the Jacobites.
 The first sentry fired his musket but to no effect and was surrounded.
 The next post to the east was Kynachan House which guarded an important bridge over the River Tummel, but again the sentry was surrounded and this time killed.
 The Campbell men inside the house did for some time stand firing out of slits of the building, but an opening was made in the roof above them and so they were obliged to surrender.
 At these two posts the garrison lost two men killed, including one officer, and eight or ten wounded.
 In all a dozen militia outposts had been taken by the Jacobites, and 300 government troops were taken prisoner.